 - Configuration guidance and Repository storage options to make sure that Gitaly Cluster is the best setup for you.

-- Not yet migrated to Gitaly Cluster but want to migrate away from NFS, you have two options:
+If you have not yet migrated to Gitaly Cluster, you have two options:

 - A sharded Gitaly instance.

 - Gitaly Cluster.

 Contact your Customer Success Manager or customer support if you have any questions.

 The following table outlines current known issues impacting the use of Gitaly Cluster.
 For the current status of these issues, refer to the referenced issues and epics.

 |Gitaly Cluster + Geo - Issues retrying failed syncs||If Gitaly Cluster is used on a Geo secondary site, repositories that have failed to sync could continue to fail when Geo tries to resync them.
 Recovering from this state requires assistance from support to run manual steps.||No known solution prior to GitLab 15.0.
 In GitLab 15.0 to 15.2, enable the